netburg/hello-world/README.md

-# Hello, world!<br>
-This is my first repository, my first try.
+This is my second branch, mainly includes my exercises.
-I am new to this coding world.
-All I did before was accounting, financial analysis and MBA stuff.
-Now I am determined to be a skilled computer master.
+Get to know me by clicking the below link:
 [My LinkIn](https://www.linkedin.com/in/jin-zhang-412b8516b/)

 # 17/01/2019